vekatze/neut/book/src/statements.md

 }
 ```

-`inline` is the same as `define` except that the definition is always expanded at compile-time.
+`inline` is the same as `define` except that the definition is always expanded at compile time.
 For example, if you write

 ```neut
 define use-inline-foo() -> int {